awfuldynne/data-512-a3/README.md

 Some of the potential limitations of the results of the analysis stem from how the data were collected.
 The survey was promoted through OSMI's Twitter [[4]](#references) and sites focusing on mental health issues in the tech industry like [BlueHackers](http://bluehackers.org/2016/04/02/osmi-mental-health-in-tech-survey-2016).
 Individuals that are likely to visit these sites or to follow OSMI on Twitter would seemingly be more likely to be open about discussing mental health issues.

-All data provided in the survey was self-reported and the majority of responses in both surveys come from the United States (59.7% in 2014 and 58.6% in 2016) so some bias is expected in the sample of people who have filled out the survey.
+All data provided in the survey was self-reported and the majority of responses in both surveys come from the United States (59.7% in 2014 and 58.6% in 2016) so there is potential bias to view mental health issues in a more negative light in the sample of people who have filled out the survey.
+This bias could stem from the lack of insurance coverage prior to the Affordable Care Act.[[7]](#references)

-While both surveys contain a same subset of questions, the 2016 survey contains many more questions than the 2014 survey and allows the user to go into greater detail to qualify their answers.
+While the 2016 survey contains the same questions that were asked in the 2014 survey, the questions in the 2016 survey go into much greater detail.
+An example of this is that the 2016 survey allows users to qualify their responses for why they would or wouldn’t bring up a mental illness during an interview.
 This limits our ability to compare the more qualitative answers users had the option to provide.
 The questions that are similar between the surveys generally provided a Yes/No/Maybe response.
 Quantifying sentiment around mental health issues given the limited range of responses might yield uninteresting results.

 ### References

 [1] Corrigan, Patrick W, and Amy C Watson.
 “Understanding the Impact of Stigma on People with Mental Illness.”
 World Psychiatry 1.1 (2002): 16–20. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1489832/#B13.
 Accessed 5 Nov.
 2017.

 [2] Ltd, Open Sourcing Mental Illness.
-“Research :: Open Sourcing Mental Illness” 2015-2017, [www.osmihelp.org/research](www.osmihelp.org/research).
+“Research :: Open Sourcing Mental Illness” 2015-2017, [https://www.osmihelp.org/research](https://www.osmihelp.org/research).
 Accessed 5 Nov.
 2017.

 [3] National Alliance on Mental Illness.
 "StigmaFree" 2017, <https://www.nami.org/stigmafree>.
 Accessed 5 Nov.
 2017.